By Ruby Bolaria

 When asked why he wanted to be at the conference he said “the students are me.
 I wanted to improve my community but didn’t know how.
 These events offer insight into different professions that are less understood.
 I looked around the room and they all looked like me – it hit home.”

 The students then broke out into groups for a series of two workshops: one to explain the basics of urban planning and the second to discuss the specific concentrations of the major offered at UCLA.

 During the first session students were asked to design what their community looked like and then what they wanted their community to look like.

 Although the drugs, graffiti, fast food restaurants and violence were common themes, students also expressed pride and love for the community and what it has to offer.
 None of the students wanted to leave — rather, they all talked about improving their neighborhood.
-They were all hopeful and wanted to make a positive impact through planning.

 Students were thoughtful and sophisticated in their conception of their ideal neighborhood, drawing metro rail lines to encourage business development, pools and parks for the public, libraries and museums to get people off the streets, more bike and carpool lanes to ease congestion and gardens to “keep it green.”